Stanislav Svozil

-Stanislav Svozil (born 17 January 2003) is a Czech professional ice hockey defenseman for the Cleveland Monsters of the American Hockey League (AHL) while under contract to the Columbus Blue Jackets of the National Hockey League (NHL).
+Stanislav Svozil (born 17 January 2003) is a Czech professional ice hockey defenseman for HC Kometa Brno in the Czech Extraliga (ELH).

 Playing career

 Svozil played as a youth in his native Czech Republic, with hometown club HC Přerov before transferring to HC Kometa Brno.
 He made his professional debut in the Czech Extraliga with Brno during the 2019–20 season.

 Following his second season with Kometa Brno, Svozil was selected by the Columbus Blue Jackets in the third-round, 69th overall, of the 2021 NHL entry draft.
 He was signed in the summer to a three-year, entry-level contract with the Blue Jackets on 14 August 2021.

+After four seasons playing within the Blue Jackets organization, Svozil as a restricted free agent opted to return to his homeland with original club, HC Kometa Brno of the ELH, agreeing to a two-year contract on 3 June 2026.